alicebob/alicebob.github.io/src/b/201801-helloworld.md

 }
 ---
 <div class="date">
-April 2018, Berlin
+Berlin, April 2018
 </div>

-2018 sounds like a good year to start a blog.
+2018 sounds like a good year to start some typing.